 More music on the solstices and equinoxes can be found in our modern music library:

-For more information on the spiritual meaning of the autumn equinox, see: The Path of the Spiritual Sun: Celebrating the Solstices and Equinoxes by Belsebuub and Angela Pritchard (Mystical Life Publications, revised second edition, July 2017), chapter 2, p.
+For more information on the spiritual meaning of the autumn equinox, see: The Path of the Spiritual Sun: Celebrating the Solstices and Equinoxes by Belsebuub and Lara Atwood (Mystical Life Publications, revised second edition, July 2017), chapter 2, p.
 51.

 The full lyrics to the song can be found on her website here.